Tulum Wedding Venues & Planning Guide

 Respect cenote sites as sacred spaces - many require special permits for ceremonies and have restrictions on decorations or alterations to the natural environment

-Include traditional Mexican music like mariachi during cocktail hour or reception to celebrate the local culture while maintaining your wedding style
+Include traditional Mexican music like mariachi during cocktail hour or reception to gather the local culture while maintaining your wedding style

 Be mindful of eco-resort policies regarding decorations, flowers, and setup - many venues prioritize sustainability and have specific guidelines for ceremonies